cognominal/breadcrumbs/README.md

 # Writing a rakudo parse tree browser

 The parse tree browser should allow to debug grammars.
-That means there is a way to keep the parse tree for a failed parse.
-That will be a top match with a false boolean value.
+That means there is a way to keep the parse tree even for a failed parse.
+A failed parse will be a top match with a false boolean value.
+What is a failed parse should not be a problem unlike for regular regexes where backtracking would loose the failed but meaninful parse.

 I will discuss two possible implementations.
 One using the existing bbar with existing [LSP](https://microsoft.github.io/language-server-protocol/) facilities.
 It is a good way